LLMs and Speech: Integration vs. Combination: Experiments

 \subsection{Downsampling}

 We compare CTC compression to static downsampling for the adapter in \Cref{tab:downsampling-wers-loq}.
 As expected, memory usage, training time, and recognition time are reduced with higher downsampling factors.
-Furthermore, the performance of the standalone PLLM degrades with higher downsampling factors, while the performance with joint CTC recognition remains relatively stable.
+While the performance of the standalone PLLM degrades with higher static downsampling factors, it stays on-par with no downsampling when using CTC compression.
+Interestingly, the performance with joint CTC recognition remains relatively stable, even when using a static downsampling factor of 20.